 For educators, figuring out how to teach the events of 9/11 is challenging, largely because there are no official guidelines.
 So the Mason Clark Social Science Department developed a project to focus on adjusting to a shifting student perspective and highlighting major themes that impact student lives which tie in with the event.
 The special project is used as a way to discuss race, religion, tolerance, and diversity with students who weren’t alive during the time of the attacks.
 Read more about this activity and it's impact in the Belleville News Democrat.

 Mason Clark's Cynthia Taylor-Cutler praised by state Superintendent for addressing legislator forum on education issues

 From school tour to Springfield!
 See why Mason Clark's own Cynthia Taylor-Cutler was asked by Advance Illinois Representatives to speak at the state legislator forum the following week.
 Cynthia Taylor-Cutler has been recognized by Illinois State Board of Education Superintendent Tony Smith as an inspiration for students across the state for her role in helping map out the future of public education.
 For her advocacy, Cynthia was featured in the Bellevile News Democrat and St. Louis American.

 Featured News and Headlines

-School District 189 provides Grab & Go meals Monday-Friday from 10am-Noon to students enrolled in the district.
-The daily bag includes breakfast, lunch, snack and supper!
+School District 189 provides Grab & Go meals every Thursday from 10am-Noon to remote learners enrolled in the district.
+The weekly box includes breakfast, lunch, snack and supper for 7 days!
 Get yours at: - All 10 schools - Several Community Centers - Mobile Routes.
 Look for the school bus!

 Families, teachers & staff are concerned anytime students are away from school for an extended period.
 The Curriculum & Student Support Services departments suggest the following list of resources & websites for students and their families to engage in learning activities.
 Please use the links provided and activities shared by teachers to keep students engaged in academic and social-emotional activities.